iobroker-community-adapters/ioBroker.enigma2/README.md

 - command.UP

 ## Message
- - Message.Button-Send
+ - Message.Button-Send   = Send the Message
- - Message.Text
+ - Message.Text          = Text of Message
- - Message.Type
+ - Message.Type          = Number from 0 to 3 (0= Yes/No ; 1= Info ; 2=Message ; 3=Attention)
- - Message.Timeout
+ - Message.Timeout       = Can be empty or the Number of seconds the Message should disappear after.

 ## Version